cpsiff/plant-segmentation/index.md

 #### Difficulties Encountered / Caveats

-In some cases, smoothing and denoising resulted in strange artifacts.
+In some cases, smoothing and denoising resulted in strange artifacts, and led to a higher number of falsely identified plant pixels.

 -- failure photo --